binance/binance-spot-api-docs/errors_CN.md

 ### -1128 无效的可选参数组合
  * Combination of optional parameters invalid.
+ * Combination of optional fields invalid.
+Recommendation: '%s' and '%s' must both be sent.
  * Fields [%s] must be sent together or omitted entirely.
  * Invalid 'MDEntryType (269)' combination.
 BID and OFFER must be requested together.